 More leads or better leads?
 That is the B2B dilemma given that the quality of leads is inversely correlated to the quantity of leads.
-In other words, if the definition of a qualified lead is too strict, the firm will generate less leads.
-That is, unless the problem can be defined in a different manner.

 Three categories of leads